hongshuochen/2021Spring_TrojanMap/README.md

 Your README file should include two sections:

-1. High-level overview of your design (Use diagrams and pictures)
+1. High-level overview of your design (Use diagrams and pictures for your data structures).
 2. Detailed description of each function and its time complexity.
 3. Time spent for each function.
 4. Discussion, conclusion, and lessons learned.